emillxan/emillxan/README.md

 ### Hi there 👋

+I am a .NET developer with more than three years of experience, I have experience in developing both desktop and web applications.
+In addition, I have good Data Analytics.

+To contact me, please send me a telegram @emillxan

 <!--
 **emillxan/emillxan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.